Voice Search is the Future of SEO

 The other day, as my kids and I watched a storm move across the sky, one of them asked me, “how does thunder work?”
 I thought about it for a minute and, as my junior high science knowledge failed me, I said, “let’s ask Alexa.”

 She responded, “Sorry, I’m not sure” to our query and, after internally regretting choosing an Echo over a Google Home, I picked up my phone, said, “Okay Google,” and asked my phone the same question.
-It instantly returned an audio explanation about lightning, little air holes and sound waves, and showed us in a featured snippet where to go to find more information.
+It instantly returned an audio explanation about lightning, little air holes and sound waves.
+And it showed us, in a featured snippet, where to go to find more information.

-This scenario shows how technology is once again transforming how we access and interpret information, which is really at the heart of SEO.
+This scenario shows how technology is once again transforming how we access and interpret information.
+An how we access information is really at the heart of SEO.
 Search engines are somewhat like virtual librarians; we ask a question or indicate what we’re looking for and Google, Bing and others provide us with answers.

-Thus far, search queries and search results have largely been text-based; we type in our search term with a computer or smartphone keyboard and the search engine we’re using returns a list of results.
+Thus far, search queries and search results have largely been text-based; we type in our search term with a computer or smartphone keyboard.
+Then, the search engine we’re using returns a list of results.

 Those results are usually hyperlinked with a brief bit of copy previewing the text that the search engine found.
 However, as technology has made the creation and sharing of images, audio and video ubiquitous, we are communicating with each other and the world in new ways.

 Instead of just using words online, people frequently seek video.
 For search engines to remain relevant, they have to return results in video and audio form.